Outreach and Engagement Grants

 Activities engaging with all public audiences will be considered, but applications can be encouraged for projects that meet specific BES target audiences:

-- Diverse – covering the breadth of backgrounds, perspectives, expertise and knowledge of both publics and the ecological community
+- Diverse – covering the breadth of backgrounds, perspectives, expertise and knowledge of both the public and the ecological community.

-- Underrepresented – reaching publics or providing platforms for ecologists representing groups typically underrepresented in ecological careers
+- Underrepresented – providing platforms for ecologists representing groups typically underrepresented in ecological careers.

 - Inclusive and accessible – for people of all ages, physical, learning, and social needs (though individual projects may reach particular groups).
 This may include science-engaged individuals, and those not previously interested in ecology.

 The following types of projects will be encouraged:

 - Engaging priority target audiences e.g., underserved communities, engaging with and empowering local communities and capacity building with communities.